jonjamz/blaze-tabs/README.md

 * *with router integration*.
 * *and sticky tab states*.

+#### Features

+*Instance-scoped*

 All instances of tabbed interfaces will be self-contained and individually reactive.

+*Sticky state*

-When switching to a new tab, the content of the previous tab is preserved unless you explicitly clear it using the `onChange` callback.
+When switching to a new tab, the content of the previous tab is preserved unless you explicitly clear it using the `onChange` or `onRender` callbacks.

+*Active tab hook*

+Specify the currently active tab from a template helper if you want--just pass the slug into the tabs block.

+*Dynamic tabs support*

+Tabs are provided using a template helper.
+If you change the tabs in that helper in a way that triggers a reactive re-run, your tabs block will respond automatically to the change and handle updating the currently active tab automatically.

+*Doesn't break normal Blaze functionality*

+Within a tabs block, template logic will work as expected.
+Just make sure to use the `{{#tabsContent}}` blocks to wrap your tabbed content areas.

+#### Example

 [View the Live Example](http://tabs-example.meteor.com)